 - Are there technologies in place to support, not hinder, mobility?

 - Can you receive automatic alerts if data or devices are at risk, including when security policies are being bypassed?

 People put data at risk, whether accidentally or maliciously.
 Creating a culture that fosters security is the first step.
 Implementing technology to gain visibility into where data resides, no matter where it resides is the next crucial step.
 A security policy only goes so far, when it’s being ignored (even by those who should know better!).
-Monitor and protect against malicious and negligent insiders, regardless of user, location or whether they’re on or off network with Absolute DDS.
+Monitor and protect against malicious and negligent insiders, regardless of user, location or whether they’re on or off network with Absolute.